telosnetwork/telos-docs/docs/learn/crosschain_guide/gas-oracle-bridge.md

 # GAS ORACLE BRIDGE

 ## REPOSITORY
-You can find the repository for the Delphi Oracle Bridge here
+You can find the repository for the Gas Oracle Bridge [here](https://github.com/telosnetwork/gas-oracle-bridge)

 ## DEPLOYMENTS